 - Decluttering and organizing now will help you start fresh and energized for the new school year.

 Be sure to get your child an academic planner for the new school year.
-Finding one, like this academic planner from Erin Condren, that can be personalized makes it more likely that your child will use it.
+You can use my free 3-page Study Planner or one, like this academic planner from Erin Condren, that can be personalized makes it more likely that your child will use it.

-Download your free copy of the Back-to-School Calendar for Decluttering.
+To get your free copy of the Decluttering Calendar for Back-to-School, simply sign up for our weekly newsletter.

 You should also check the purging and decluttering tips I shared in my 10-Minute Purging Tips.
 Purging doesn’t have to be an all-day project.
 Focus on each area and use the tips I share in my 31 Days of 10-Minute Purging series to make it go quickly and efficiently.

-- Set aside 10-30 minutes each day to tackle the day’s decluttering task.
+- Set aside 10-30 minutes each day to tackle the day’s decluttering task on the free printable decluttering calendar.

 - You may find it easier to group three or four day’s tasks together for one child on one day and do the same for each of your other children on sequential days.